-Campus Security Authority Phone Location El Camino College Police Department 310-660-3100 Parking Lot K Dean, Counseling and Student Success 310-660-3444 Student Service Room 254 Director, Title IX, Diversity and Inclusion 310-660-3813 Administration Building Room 140 Director, Student Development 310-660-3504 MBBM 131 Dean, Student Support Services 310-660-3483 Student Services Room 231 Director, Human Resources (for employees) 310-660-3808 Administration Building Room 131
+Campus Security Authority Phone Location El Camino College Police Department 310-660-3100 Parking Lot K Director, Title IX, Diversity and Inclusion 310-660-3813 Administration Building Room 140 Director, Student Development 310-660-3504 MBBM 131 Dean, Student Support Services 310-660-3483 Student Services Room 231 Director, Human Resources (for employees) 310-660-3808 Administration Building Room 131

-El Camino College may use contracted external staff during some on campus events who may have the responsibility for campus security.
-These external staff that are contracted to provide event security are considered Campus Security Authorities and are typically provided Campus Security Authority training to assist them in understanding their role in ensuring campus crime awareness.
+El Camino College may use contracted external staff during some on campus events who may have the responsibility for campus security but are not part of the Campus Police Department.
+These external staff that provide event security will be offered CSA training to assist them in understanding their role in ensuring campus crime awareness.